christiankay/SDC_projects_P4_advanced_lane_finding/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient threshholds to generate binary images (threshholding steps at lines 16 through 154 in `threshholding.py`).
-I also used morphology based opening and closing operators ('gradient_detection' in 'threshholds.py' to obtain binary images with potentially less noise.
+I also used morphology based opening and closing operators ('gradient_detection()' in 'threshholds.py' to obtain binary images with potentially less noise.
 Here's an example of my output for this step.

 ![alt text][image3]
 ![alt text][image32]